The OPC and Sexual Abuse

 As Tom Schreiner says, the book 'tackles one of the fundamental questions of our human condition: how can a person be right with God?'
 The stunning Christian answer is: sola fide - faith alone.
 But be sure you hear this carefully and precisely: He says right with God by faith alone, not attain heaven by faith alone.
 There are other conditions for attaining heaven ...

 In a recent Trinity Review, "John Piper on Final Justification by Works", authors Timothy F. Kauffman and Tim Shaughnessy address Piper's recent statement on justification, and analyze his comments throughout his various works over the last 20 - 30 years.
+They conclude he has a justification by works (plus grace, of course) plan of salvation, which thing the Apostle Paul sternly warned against in Galatians.

 Author Enoch Burke wrote a 165-page book on "The Hedonism and Homosexuality of John Piper and Sam Allberry".
 The Castlebar, Ireland author has a Bachelors of Theological Studies, BA in History and Politics, and a Masters in Education.
 Mr. Burke exposes Piper's preaching of mysticism which "rejects the clarity and sufficiency of Scripture [where] no longer does the Christian have enough in the Bible to teach him how God would have him to live: instead he needs a copy of Desiring God."
 Sam Allberry, promoted heavily by Piper and others in the Gospel Coalition, is a same-sex attracted Anglican who turns grace into lasciviousness.
 (Apparently, the term "gay" is bad, but "same-sex attracted" is OK.)
 How much evidence does one need to reject Piper?